Learning Outcomes | Creative Writing

 After Pacific | Graduates of Pacific University’s Creative Writing program have a range of writing, editing, and innovative problem-solving skills highly valued in today's content-driven marketplace.
 Recent graduates have gone into publishing, writing for large and small businesses, law school, and health sciences programs in addition to being graphic novelists, fiction writers, and poets.
 Many continue their education, winning Fulbright positions or enrolling in MFA programs.

 In the English program, you will study the major authors, works, genres and literary movements of Western and World traditions, approaching these texts both analytically and historically.
 Develop your critical and creative thinking skills by examining texts analytically, historically and from multiple points of view.
 You will also find a unique voice, express yourself clearly in speaking and writing, and become an articulate interpreter and contributor to your culture.

 Student Learning Outcomes

 The English Department offers students guidance in acquiring and developing the skills of interpretation, critical thinking, and clear writing.
-For students choosing to specialize in literature or creative writing, the curriculum offers the opportunity to engage the literary traditions of Britain and the United States, as well as world literatures, and to enter into the theory and practice of literature itself.
+For students choosing to specialize in literature or creative writing, the curriculum offers the opportunity to engage the literary traditions of Britain. the United States, and world literatures, as well as to enter into the theory and practice of literature itself.